AdobeDocs/experience-platform.en/help/dashboards/customize/modify.md

 ## Reorder widgets

 After choosing to modify the dashboard, you can reorder the widgets by selecting the widget title and dragging and dropping the widgets into the desired order.
-In this example, the **[!UICONTROL Profiles count trend]** widget is moved to the top row and the [!UICONTROL Profile Count] widget now appears in the second row.
+In this example, the **[!UICONTROL Profiles count trend]** widget is moved to the top row and the **[!UICONTROL Profile count]** widget now appears in the second row.

 ![](../images/customization/move-widget.png)